erisa-account/C7-Office/README.md

 The C7 Office Website is a responsive web platform built to showcase the company’s services, projects, and team.
 It serves as a digital presence for C7, allowing potential clients to explore offerings, understand the company’s workflow, and easily get in contact.

-##Features
+## Features
--Responsive design for all devices
+- Responsive design for all devices
--Modern UI/UX
+- Modern UI/UX
--Company services overview
+- Company services overview
--Team presentation section
+- Team presentation section
--Contact form / call-to-action
+- Contact form / call-to-action
--Fast and optimized performance
+- Fast and optimized performance

-##Technologies used:
+##  Technologies used:
--HTML5
+- HTML5
--CSS3 / Tailwind
+- CSS3 / Tailwind
--JavaScript
+- JavaScript

 The website:
 <img width="1918" height="868" alt="Screenshot 2026-04-20 141622" src="https://github.com/user-attachments/assets/89a83104-5f45-4048-bd2c-ee5323c5f6ce" />